AdobeDocs/experience-manager-cloud-service.en/help/forms/layout-capabilities-adaptive-forms-core-components.md

 >[!TAB Panel Layout]

-A Panel form layout arranges components/items within distinct, often collapsible, sections or panels in an Adaptive Form.
 Panel layouts are useful for organizing large amounts of information in a way that makes it easier to navigate and find specific content.
+The panel layout arranges form components within distinct, sections or panels in an Adaptive Form.

 ![Panel Layout](/help/forms/assets/panel-layout.png){width="250" align="center"}

 Panel Layout

-To learn about the different properties available in the Configure Dialog, refer to the [Panel Layout](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/panel) article.
+You can use the [panel component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/panel) to add the panel layout in a form.
+For detailed instructions on how to configure the properties available in the **Configure Dialog** of the panel component, refer to the [panel component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/panel) article.

 >[!TAB Wizard Layout]

-A Wizard layout for forms guides users through a multi-step process.
+The wizard layout simplifies complex processes by breaking them into manageable steps.
 Each step represents a different part of the process, and users navigate through the steps sequentially, often with **Next** and **Previous** buttons.
-This layout simplifies complex processes by breaking them into manageable steps.
+It helps the users to create forms that require multiple steps.

 ![Wizard Layout](/help/forms/assets/wizard-layout-compare.gif){width="250" align="center"}

 Wizard Layout

+You can use the [wizard component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/wizard) to add the wizard layout in a form.
+For detailed instructions on how to configure the properties available in the **Configure Dialog** of the wizard component, refer to the [wizard component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/wizard) article.

 >[!TAB Vertical Tabs Layout]

-A Vertical form layout arranges components/items one below the other in a column in a form.
-It is a common layout for webpages, forms, and lists, where content is stacked vertically for easy reading and navigation.
+The vertical tabs layout is also known as Tabs on the left layout.
+The vertical tabs layout organizes panels or sections along the left side of a form, with the panel headings as the names for each section.
+It is a common layout for forms where panels/sections is stacked vertically for easy reading and navigation.

 ![Vertical Layout](/help/forms/assets/vertical-tab.gif){width="250" align="center"}

 Vertical Tabs Layout

-To learn about the different properties available in the Configure Dialog, refer to the [Vertical Tabs Layout](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/vertical-tab) article.
+You can use the [vertical tabs component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/vertical-tabs) to add the vertical tabs layout in a form.
+For detailed instructions on how to configure the properties available in the **Configure Dialog** of the vertical tabs component, refer to the [vertical tabs component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/vertical-tabs) article.

 >[!TAB Horizontal Tabs Layout]

-In a Horizontal/Tabs on top layout for forms, components/items are arranged side-by-side in a row.
-This layout is used for navigation menus, toolbars, or any content that should be presented in a linear manner across the width of the container.
+The horizontal tabs layout is also known as Tabs on the top layout.
+The horizontal tabs layout arranges panels or sections side-by-side in a row, with the panel headings as the names for each section.
+This layout is used for navigation menus, toolbars, or any content that should be presented in a linear manner across the width of the form or panel.

 ![Horizontal Layout](/help/forms/assets/horizontal-layout.gif){width="250" align="center"}

 Horizontal Tabs Layout

-To learn about the different properties available in the Configure Dialog, refer to the [Horizontal Tabs Layout](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/horizontal-tabs) article.
+You can use the [horizontal tabs component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/horizontal-tabs) to add the horizontal tabs layout in a form.
+For detailed instructions on how to configure the properties available in the **Configure Dialog** of the horizontal tabs component, refer to the [horizontal tabs component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/horizontal-tabs) article.

 >[!TAB Accordion Layout]